tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 Within the fading light of the alleyway, the silhouette of a tall, thin man in a blue suit grew larger as he walked closer to our little den.
 His shoes clicked echoes with each step that hung in the air.
 Some of the others had also begun to rouse from their highs, and groggy heads turned to regard the man.

 Once their eyes fixed themselves upon him, they rolled to the backs of their heads and their mouths froze open in silent screams.
-Their hands gnarled and curled at harsh angles before crumbling over rigid like a bunch of sleeping wasps.
+Their hands gnarled and curled at harsh angles before crumbling over rigid like a bunch of dead wasps.

 I tried to collect myself; tried to prop myself up on all fours to stand and run, but I was still too scagged to go anywhere.